fantauzzi/CarND-Advanced-Lane-Lines/README.md

 [//]: # (Image References)

-[image1]: ./examples/undistored-calibration2.png "Undistorted calibration image"
+[image1]: ./output_images/undistored-calibration2.png "Undistorted calibration image"
-[image2]: ./examples/undistorted.png "Undistorted frame"
+[image2]: ./output_images/undistorted.png "Undistorted frame"
-[image3]: ./examples/thresholded.png "Thresholded"
+[image3]: ./output_images/thresholded.png "Thresholded"
-[image4]: ./examples/top_view.png "Bird-eye view"
+[image4]: ./output_images/top_view.png "Bird-eye view"
-[image5]: ./examples/interpolated.png "Interpolated lane lines"
+[image5]: ./output_images/interpolated.png "Interpolated lane lines"
-[image7]: ./examples/thresholded_rec.png "Finding lane line starting point"
+[image7]: ./output_images/thresholded_rec.png "Finding lane line starting point"
-[image8]: ./examples/filter.png "Gaussian filter"
+[image8]: ./output_images/filter.png "Gaussian filter"
-[image9]: ./examples/lane.png "Projected lane"
+[image9]: ./output_images/lane.png "Projected lane"
-[image10]: ./examples/unwarped-1.png "Vanishing point"
+[image10]: ./output_images/unwarped-1.png "Vanishing point"
-[image11]: ./examples/unwarped-2.png "Source points"
+[image11]: ./output_images/unwarped-2.png "Source points"

-[video1]: ./project_video.mp4 "Video"
+## To Run the Program

+`python3 main.py --input <file_name>`

+If no input file name is provided, it defaults to `project_video.mp4`.

+The output is found in the same directory as the input file, with name appended with `_out`; e.g. `project_video_out.mp4`.

+The program has been tested under **Ubuntu 16.04** with **Python 3.5** and **OpenCV 3.2**.

+## Project Content

+ - `challenge_video.mp4` input video clip provided by Udacity.
+ - `harder_ challenge_video.mp4` input video clip provided by Udacity.
+ - `main.py` the project program for lane detection.
+ - `out_challenge_video.mp4` sample of program output.
+ - `out_project_video.mp4` sample of program output.
+ - `project_video.mp4` input video clip provided by Udacity.
+ - `README.md` this file and write-up for the project.
+ - `./camera_cal` images for camera calibration.
+ - `./output_images` images for this write-up, see list below.
+ - `./test_images` images useful for testing and parameter tuning provided by Udacity.

+The content of `./output_images`:
+ - `filter.png` chart with the Gaussian filter used for convolution, to detect lane line markers in the thresholded image.
+ - `interpolated.png` debugging output of the program, it shows the thresholded lane lines, sliding windows and interpolated lane lines from bird-eye view, overlaid onto the camera image.
+ - `lane.png` sample frame of the program video output, with the lane highlighted.
+ - `original.png` input frame from the camera used to produce `lane.png`.
+ - `thresholded.png` sample of result of thresholding the bird-eye view.
+ - `thresholded_rec.png` it highlights the portion of the thresholded image used to determine the x coordinate of the left lane line at the bottom of the image, through convolution.
+ - `top_view.png` sample of the result of transforming the undistorted camera image to a bird-eye perspective.
+ - `undistorted_calibration2.png` eample of image used for camera calibration, before and after it was undistorted.
+ - `undistorted.png` result of applying camera calibration to correct `original.png`.
+ - `unwarped-1.png` illustration of the determination of the perspective vanishing point, starting from an undistorted camera image.
+ - `unwarped-1.pptx` the same as a slide.
+ - `unwarped-2.png` illustration of the determination of source points for transformation to bird-eye perspective.
+ - `unwarped-2.pptx` the same as a slide.

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points
 ### Here I will consider the requirements individually and describe how I addressed them in my implementation.